OutpostUniverse/OP2MapImager/ReadMe.md

 Ensure OP2MapImager.exe and FreeImage.dll are in the same directory.
 They can be placed in the root OP2 install directory for ease of install and use.
 Advanced users may want to establish an environment variable to allow application's use in any directory.

 Open a command prompt.
-Navigate to the directory with OP2MapImager.exe and type 'OP2MapImager -h' to see Usage Message.
+Navigate to the directory with OP2MapImager.exe and type `OP2MapImager -h` to see Usage Message.

 ## OUTPOST 2 TILESETS (WELL00XX.BMP)